kavonrtep/assembly_repeat_annotation_pipeline/README.md

 incorrect or ambiguous annotations when RepeatMasker is applied later in the pipeline.

 File `tandem_repeat_library` (optional) is used by TideCluster to annotate discovered tandem repeats based on the similarity.
-Format is the same as above repeat database.
+Format is the same as the above repeat database.
 E.g.
 `>sequence_id/Satellite/PisTR-B`

-To run annotation pipeline, execute following command:
+To run an annotation pipeline, execute the following command:

 ```bash
 singularity run -B /path/to/ -B $PWD assembly_repeat_annotation_pipeline.sif -c config.yaml -t 20